 Cannot quit Visual FoxPro

-The 'Cannot Quit Visual FoxPro' message must be one of the most common problems you meet when starting to work with Visual FoxPro.
+The 'Cannot Quit Visual FoxPro' error message must be one of the most common problems new developers meet when starting to work with Visual FoxPro.

-It has been with us since the launch of Visual FoxPro but the problem still causes difficulties.
-The error message does not give an error number so you cannot find it in the Help system.
-Help returns nothing if you search for 'Cannot Quit Visual FoxPro' and MSDN is equally unhelpful.
-A search on Google though will show you that it's a very common question in all the support forums so it's disappointing that Microsoft have not added it to Help.
+It has been with us since the launch of Visual FoxPro 3 but the problem still causes difficulties.
+The error message does not give you an error number so you cannot find it in the VFP Help system.
+Help also returns nothing if you search for 'Cannot Quit Visual FoxPro' and the online help at MSDN is equally unhelpful.
+A search on Google though will show you that it's a very common question in all the FoxPro support forums so it's disappointing that Microsoft have not added it to their own Help documentation.

 Especially as it is a very simple problem to fix.